LSEG-API-Samples/Example.WebSocketAPI.Javascript.TRWebSocketController/README.md

 ### <a id="license"></a>License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE.md](LICENSE.md) file for details.
+The Pako library is also distributed under the MIT license.